golostos/db-course-helper/README.md

 * LEFT JOIN - returns all records from the left table and the matched records from the right table
 * RIGHT JOIN - returns all records from the right table and the matched records from the left table
 * FULL JOIN - returns all records when there is a match in either left or right table

+## Window functions

+* ROW_NUMBER - assigns a unique number to each row
+* RANK - assigns a unique number to each row, but the same number to rows with equal values
+* DENSE_RANK - assigns a unique number to each row, but the same number to rows with equal values.
+The numbers are consecutive
+* NTILE - assigns a unique number to each row, but the same number to rows with equal values.
+The numbers are consecutive.
+The number of rows in each group is the same
+* LAG - returns the value of the previous row
+* LEAD - returns the value of the next row
+* FIRST_VALUE - returns the value of the first row in the group
+* LAST_VALUE - returns the value of the last row in the group
+* PERCENT_RANK - returns the relative rank of each row
+* CUME_DIST - returns the cumulative distribution of a value within a group of values
+* PERCENTILE_CONT - returns a value interpolated between the values of the specified cumulative distribution
+* PERCENTILE_DISC - returns a value evaluated at a specified percentile in a sorted set of values

+## Logical Order of Operations in SQL

+1. FROM, JOIN
+2. WHERE
+3. GROUP BY
+4. aggregate functions
+5. HAVING
+6. window functions
+7. SELECT
+8. DISTINCT
+9. UNION/INTERSECT/EXCEPT
+10. ORDER BY
+11. OFFSET
+12. LIMIT/FETCH/TOP

 ## Transactions